Thai Vegetable Curry

 Place the garlic, ginger, mint, basil, cilantro, carrot juice, bell pepper, eggplant, green beans, mushrooms, bamboo shoots, VegiZest, curry powder, and 1 cup of the watercress in a wok or large skillet.
 Bring to a boil, cover and simmer, stirring occasionally, until all the vegetables are tender.
 Mix in the peanut butter.
 Add the tofu, bring to a simmer, and toss until hot.
 Add the coconut milk and heat through.
 Top with the remaining 1 cup watercress and the cashews.
 Garnish with mint, basil or cilantro leaves, if desired.

-Note: This can be served over brown rice or quinoa.
+Note: Can be served over wild rice or quinoa.

 Calories 238; Protein 12 g; Carbohydrates 24 g; Total Fat 12.8 g; Saturated Fat 4.6 g; Cholesterol 0 mg; Sodium 71 mg; Fiber 7.4 g; Beta-Carotene 6035 ug; Vitamin C 36 mg; Calcium 202 mg; Iron 3.1 mg; Folate 54 ug; Magnesium 77 mg; Zinc 1.6 mg; Selenium 5.4 ug